Shaun2h/BERT-ISBERT-SBERT_RumourDetection/README.md

 # BERT-ISBERT-SBERT_RumourDetection
 BERT, ISBERT, SBERT as rumour detection baselines on PHEME dataset.
 Also on Indonesian Disinfo dataset.
 README for details.

+# Running a sample on a trained model
+- No trained models provided here.
+But you can... run this to train them.
+The datasets are processed and in here too.
+- processing scripts are available here.
+PHEME needs the all-rnr-annotations folder in the same directory as the processing script "Pheme_Tree_extraction.py"
+- Read the inside of run_samples.py to see how to format your inputs.
+Keep in mind, TREE STRUCTURE DOES NOT MATTER FOR THESE MODELS.

 # ISBERT Source
 This repository uses files from ISBERT's original repository, with edits to ensure they work.
 - Repository here: [https://github.com/yanzhangnlp/IS-BERT/tree/ea6622c81a2d732798d974db74cc83f5398ac4d5](https://github.com/yanzhangnlp/IS-BERT/tree/ea6622c81a2d732798d974db74cc83f5398ac4d5)